 The job application process is not something most people really enjoy going through.
 Most people prefer to skip the whole job application process and just start a new job.
 For introverts the job application process is often even more uncomfortable.
 They don’t like to put themselves in the center of attention.
 Answering direct and personal questions in a job interview can feel like an interrogation.
 The job application process is, however a necessary process to link skills, experience and personality to the right job.
 How can introverts improve their job applications?
 Here are some tips to get you started!

 Being an introvert does not make you unsuitable for a job.
 There are plenty of jobs that will suit your skills and your personality.
 And there is nothing wrong with challenging yourself, it is a good thing to try out new things even if they make you feel a bit uncomfortable.
 But some jobs might require just completely the opposite of your skill set and your personality.
-For some jobs networking, speaking in public and small talk are the key ingredients for success.
-Look for a job that matches your personality and your skill set.
+For some jobs skills like networking, speaking in public and small talk are the key ingredients for success.
+Search for a job that matches your personality and your skill set.

 Do not pretend to be an extrovert